June in global missions history: It happened today!

 Benton, Pennsylvania under a tombstone that reads "World Missionaries."

-- June 12, 1878 -- Missionary Alexander Mackay arrives at the Victoria Nyanza in Uganda,
+- June 12, 1878 -- Missionary Alexander Mackay arrived at the Victoria Nyanza in Uganda,

 - June 13, 1793 -- William Carey, pioneer Baptist